Based On Your Examination What Is Your Conclusion

 Even experienced professionals can fall into traps when forming conclusions.
 Be mindful of these common pitfalls:

 • Overgeneralization – Extending findings beyond the scope of the examination.
-To give you an idea, concluding that a teaching method works for all students based on results from a single classroom.
+Here's one way to look at it: concluding that a teaching method works for all students based on results from a single classroom.

 • Ignoring Contradictory Evidence – Cherry-picking data that supports your hypothesis while dismissing findings that challenge it.